JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 If using an enzyme-conjugated antibody, too much substrate is present.

-• Dilute the substrate and reduce substrate incubation time.
+• Dilute the substrate and reduce substrate incubation time and/or temperature.

 If using a signal amplification technique, signal amplification may be too high.

-• Reduce the amount of signal amplification (eg conjugate less biotin to secondary antibody if using biotinylation).
+• Reduce the amount of signal amplification (eg, decrease the biotin to antibody ratio when conjugating the secondary antibody).

 Solution